yzeng58/TuneTables/README.md

 `--bptt`: Controls the length of the sequence passed to the model during training.
 When the task type is uniform, `bptt` is processed as a constant.
 When the task type is non-uniform, `bptt` is processed as the argmax of a random variable.

+`--verbose`: If you pass this argument, TuneTables will log a lot more information about your runs to the console.
+This is useful for debugging or digging into the code.

+`--print_stdout`: If you pass this argument, TuneTables will print stdout and stderr to the console after each task completes.